Manhattan, Kansas

 Bluemont College in Manhattan, Kansas.

-The first school was taught in 1855 by Mrs. C. E. Blood.
+Mrs. C. E. Blood taught the first school in 1855.
 George Miller and John Pipher established a store, and when a post office was established on September 4, 1856, it was kept at this store.
 John Pipher became the first postmaster.

-Manhattan was incorporated on May 30, 1857, and the first election of officers made A.J.
-Mead the first mayor.
+Manhattan was incorporated on May 30, 1857, and A.J.
+Mead was elected the first mayor after the first election of officers.

 The community quickly expanded to include the typical institutional, commercial, and residential buildings that comprise a prosperous riverfront town and county seat.
 On February 9, 1858, Governor James Denver chartered a Methodist college in Manhattan named Bluemont Central College.
 The town conveyed many lots to the college to aid their efforts.

-The first schoolhouse was built on Poyntz Avenue in 1858 at $2,500.
-The first church was the Methodist Episcopal, built of stone, in 1858, at $4,800.
+The first schoolhouse, built of stone, was built on Poyntz Avenue in 1858 at $2,500.
+The first church was the Methodist Episcopal, built of stone in 1858 at $4,800.
 The Emigrant Aid Company established a combination steam-powered sawmill and gristmill.
 The military road between Fort Leavenworth and Fort Riley strengthened the local economy.
 A commercial area evolved in the southeast portion of Manhattan, where the trail crossed the river at the east end of Poyntz Avenue.

 Pike’s Peakers Crossing the Plains by Albert Bierstadt, 1859.